Understanding Shipping Box Strength

 As packaging experts, we know the ins and outs of shipping box strength and how to choose the perfect box for your products.
 Here’s our guide.

-The strength of the shipping box sheet is described with a number and letter (e.g., 23B or 23ECT B).
-The number notes the Edge Crush Test (ECT) rating, which describes how much weight a single sheet can withstand if standing on its edge.
+The strength of the shipping box sheet is described with a number and letter (e.g., 32B or 32ECT B).
+The number notes the Edge Crush Test (ECT) rating, which explains how much weight a single sheet can withstand if standing on its edge.
 The letter describes the tightness of the waves of the corrugate, otherwise known as the fluting.
+Let’s take a look at what both of these mean.

 What is an edge crush test (ECT)?

-Corrugated strength is most commonly described using ECT.
-It tells you how much weight a corrugated sheet can withstand when standing up on its edge in a lab setting.
+The number in a box strength measurement refers to the ECT.
+It tells you how much weight a corrugated sheet can withstand when standing on its edge in a lab setting.
 For example, a 23A corrugated sheet can withstand 23 pounds of pressure, as can 23B, 23C, and 23E.

 ECT determines whether a box is strong enough for its contents.
 Heavier products will need boxes with a higher ECT.
-However, you must consider more than just the ECT.
+But ECT isn’t the only thing you should consider when deciding box strength.
 The size and type of box you choose will also play a part.
 For example, a 32C box can carry more weight than a 32E box because it’s thicker.

-Check out this reference from UPS, which has delivered millions of packages just like yours.
+Check out this reference from UPS outlining its recommendations for the minimum ECT for different box contents.
 UPS does not address 23B, so we have added our guidelines based on our experience.

 Maximum Weight of Box and Contents (lbs/kg) Size Limit of Box Length, Width, and Depth Added (inches/cm)* Minimum Bursting Test (lbs per sq. inch/kg per sq. cm) Minimum Edge Crush Test (ECT) (lbs per inch/kg per cm width)